pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-kubernetes-secrets.md

 In this example we update the password of our secret so that it's a tad harder and does not match the username.

-1. Determine the base64 encoding of the new password:
+1. Determine the base64 encoding of the new password.

     ```bash
     echo "r00t123" | base64
     # cjAwdDEyMwo=
     ```

-2. Open the editor to modify the secret:
+2. Open the editor to modify the secret.

     ```bash
     $ kubectl edit secrets shhhhhh